 Can I Have Children After Cancer Treatments?

 Your doctor has probably talked about whether you'll have any side effects from your cancer treatment.
-Side effects like reduced all depend on your diagnosis, the type of treatment you're getting, and the doses of medications or radiation.
+Side effects like reduced all depend on your diagnosis, the type of treatment you're getting, and the doses of medicines or radiation.
 Everyone is different, so it's best to bring any questions or worries up with your medical team.

 Which Treatments Can Affect Fertility?